 PACE is a Medicare and Medicaid program that helps people meet their health care needs in the community instead of going to a nursing home or other care facility.
 PACE stands for Programs of All-Inclusive Care for the Elderly.
 PACE organizations provide care and services in the home, the community, and the PACE center.
 They have contracts with many specialists and other providers in the community to make sure that you get the care you need.
 Many people in PACE get most of their care from staff employed by the PACE organization in the PACE center.
 PACE centers meet state and federal safety requirements.

 You can have either Medicare or Medicaid, or both, to join PACE.
 PACE is only available in some states that offer PACE under Medicaid.
 To qualify for PACE, you must:

 - Need a nursing home-level of care (as certified by your state)

 - Be able to live safely in the community with help from PACE

-We provide an application for the potential PACE enrollee to collect all their health information in one application and share with the PACE program.
-In addition, your PACE team will know the consumer's health risk score and whether spend is at above or below expected levels.
+We provide an application for the potential PACE enrollee to collect their health information (Medicare, Medicaid and clinical) in one application and share with the PACE program.
+We then analyze the data for the PACE program.

 4 years health history - Medicare Blue Button approved vendor